traefik/traefik/docs/content/operations/dashboard.md

 ## Insecure Mode

-The dashboard is also enabled when API is in [insecure](./api.md#insecure) mode.
+When _insecure_ mode is enabled, one can access the dashboard on the `traefik` port (default: `8080`) of the Traefik instance, at the following URL: `http://<Traefik IP>:8080/dashboard/` (trailing slash is mandatory).

+This mode is **not** recommended because:

+1. Sensitive data is easily accessible on Traefik network
+2. Security features like adding an authentication middleware cannot be used with this mode

-This mode is not recommended and should be used for testing purpose only.
+It should be used for testing purpose **only**.

+To enable the _insecure_ mode, use the following options from [Traefik's API](./api.md#insecure):

 ```yaml tab="File (YAML)"
 api: